Aditya130597/Creditworthiness-Prediction/README.md

 Imputation of missing values and handling of outliers.

 4. Encoding and Scaling:

 	Encoding using LabelEncoder, OneHotEncoder and TargetEncoder.

 	Normalization using MinMaxScaler or StandardScaler.

 5. Modeling:
 Logistic Regression for predicting loan approval.

-6. Evaluation of results using:
+6. Evaluation of results using: Classification Report, ROC AUC Curve, Precision-Recall Curve
-Classification Report
-ROC AUC Curve
-Precision-Recall Curve

 # Trade-off Chanllenges
 ● Minimizing False Positives: Detecting real defaulters is crucial to avoid non-performing assets (NPAs), ensuring we only disburse loans to creditworthy individuals.